Comcast/pxscene-ui/examples/06-focus/README.md

 * Introduce px2react's implementation of the 'refs' feature from React.
 * Show how to use 'refs' to directly access the properties of the underlying pxScene objects.
 * Show an example for handling the onBlur event.
+* Show how to use 'moveToFront()' to manipulate an object's z-order.

 NOTES:
 * This builds on the previous example for high-order components.